TebogoYungMercykay/Gamified_Health_App_Logic_Legends/README.md

             - ###### `Feature in our App:`

                 - User-set goals
+                - Users can easily create or join exercise groups with friends, family, neighbors, or colleagues.
+                - These groups act as virtual workout communities, fostering motivation and accountability.
                 - User input of health data (Weight, Water Intake, Steps, Sleep time, Avg daily Temparature and Heart Rate & Blood Pressure).
                 - The Inputs are a Score out of 100.
                 - User Reset Passwords.